-The monthly average trading volume of the BIOREM common shares on the Toronto Venture Exchange was 307,000 shares in 2016.
+The monthly average trading volume of the BIOREM common shares on the Toronto Venture Exchange was 430,000 shares during the first six months of 2017.
 Due to the low trading volume the price of the common shares could be subject to wide price fluctuations in response to business development announcements, competitors, quarterly variations in operating results, and other events or factors.